octopress/octopress/README.md

 ### Deployment

-You can deploy your Octopress or Jeklly blog via git, rsync or Amazon S3.
+You can deploy your Octopress or Jekyll blog via git, rsync or Amazon S3.
 The deployment system ships with the [octopress-deploy][] gem which extends the Octopress CLI with the `deploy` command.

 [octopress-deploy]: https://github.com/octopress/deploy